illogicaljake/xml-layouts-in-magento-2/PITCHME.md

 +++

 To customize the catalog product view at `<Magento_Catalog_module_dir>/view/frontend/layout/catalog_product_view.xml`, make a file with the same name in the same location *in your theme's directory*.

 Example: `<theme_dir>/Magento_Catalog/layout/catalog_product_view.xml`

++++

-This file should only contain the changes you want to make, while everything else is inherited from the base layout file.
+This file should only contain the changes you want to make, while everything else is inherited from the base layout file that you're extending.

 ---